anacampesan/anazard_previous/_posts/2017-08-14-php-rolling-back-migrations.md

 [This snippet on Github Gist](https://gist.github.com/anazard/47b3af3f1fa3de6c5cbfbeffd16da990)

 Notice how the migration is done in the up function and its counterpart down.
 Laravel chooses a reasonable name for the index, therefore it has to be used in order to be rolled back.
 Otherwise, you’ll get an error when trying to undo your last migration.

+$table->timestamps() is responsible for creating two timestamp fields, created_at and updated_at, making it easier to track changes in your data.